scrawfo6/qm_manual/docs/simulationcell.rst

 Specifying the Simulation Cell
 ==============================

-The block specifies the geometry of the cell, how the boundary conditions should be handled, and how ewald summation should be broken up.
+The :code:`simulationcell` block specifies the geometry of the cell, how the boundary conditions should be handled, and how ewald summation should be broken up.